The Great British Bake Off series 9: Specials

 The two holiday specials each feature four returning contestants from the series 5–8.

 The Great Christmas Bake Off featured Liam Charles (Series 8), Flo Atkins (Series 8), Andrew Smyth (Series 7) and Jane Beedle (Series 7).
 The special was won by Jane Beedle.

 The Great Festive Bake Off featured the return of winner Candice Brown (Series 7), Steven Carter-Bailey (Series 8), Tamal Ray (Series 6) and Kate Henry (Series 5).
 The special was won by Steven Carter-Bailey.

 The Great Christmas Bake Off

-For the signature challenge, the bakers were asked to create a dozen of iced biscuits based on the theme of The Twelve Days of Christmas, which can be the bakers' own personal interpretation.
+For the signature challenge, the bakers were asked to create 12 iced biscuits based on the theme of The Twelve Days of Christmas, which can be the bakers' own personal interpretation, in 2 1/2 hours.
 The technical challenge was set by Paul, where the bakers were tasked to produce 6 Icelandic Laufabrauð in 1 1/4 hours.
-The final showstopper challenge gave the bakers four hours to make a cake in the shape of a Christmas present that reveals a spectacular hidden design when cut open.
+The final showstopper challenge gave the bakers 4 hours to make a cake in the shape of a Christmas present that reveals a spectacular hidden design when cut open.